JoseLion/spring-r2dbc-relationships/README.md

 Spring Data allows us to use [Entity Projections](https://docs.spring.io/spring-data/relational/reference/repositories/projections.html) right out of the box--there's no need to add anything to the projected type.
 However, _Spring R2DBC Relationships_ needs the complete entity information so the relationship processors can obtain accurate metadata hidden in the projection.

-To use projections on relationship types, you can annotate the type with `@ProjectionOf(..)` and provide the projected type its value parameter.
+Using projections on relationship types, you can annotate the type with `@ProjectionOf(..)` and provide the projected type's value parameter.
 For example, given a `Person` entity that contains a large number of properties, you can create a projection named `PersonMin` with minimum properties:

 ```java
 @With